How to Install Kubernetes on Ubuntu 22.04

 sudo nano /etc/modules-load.d/containerd.conf

-3. Add the following two lines to the file:
+3. Add the following two lines:

 overlay